Zombi3Dev/Technical-Test/README.md

 # Technical-Test
 Technical Test, timesheet application with unit test
+Note: Within the project is a file named TestNotes which expands further technical notes.
 Project state:
 * Created an MVC dotnet core project
 1) Created moc data which was passed through the controller to the view